crosser/pdns-pipe-nmc/SPEC.md

 * `Service` and `Protocol` are two elements of the domain name, without the undescore '_'.
-* `SrvObj` with Service `"smtp"`, Protocol `"tcp"` and Port `25` is also interpteted as an `MX` DNS resource.
+* `SrvObj` with Service `"smtp"`, Protocol `"tcp"` and Port `25` is also interpteted as an `MX` DNS resource at the domain level containing the `"service"` object.
 * When lookup is performed for `SRV` records at fqdn `"_serv._proto.sub.dom.bit"`, domain object for `"sub.dom.bit"` must be fetched, and in this object, `SrvObj`s for the Service `"serv"` and